Getting help for addiction

 Am I an addict?

-The thing with addiction is there isn’t usually a eureka moment where you suddenly realise you’re an addict.
-Nor does your life have to be an utter mess in order for you to be taken seriously.
-So don’t assume you have to wake up repeatedly in a pool of your own vomit, with no memory and no friends to have a drink or drug problem.
-Even a concern you drink too much on a Friday night is a valid reason for seeking help or reassurance if you need it.
+The thing with addiction is there isn’t usually a lightbulb moment where you suddenly realise you’re an addict.
+Your life doesn’t have to be a shambles in order for you to be taken seriously.
+So don’t assume you have to wake up repeatedly in a pool of your own vomit, with no memory of last night’s party to have a drink or drug problem.
+Even feeling like you consume more (in quantity or consistency) than your friends is a valid reason for seeking help or reassurance if you need it.

 I think I’m an addict.
-What do I do?
+What should I do?

 The first point of call needs to be your GP.
-GPs have the best access to the services and treatment you need to get better.
-You may be panicking about whether you can trust your doctor to keep your problem confidential, but most GPs have a confidentiality policy.
-Find out what it is, so you can decide whether you feel comfortable seeking advice with them or not.
-If you’re really nervous, you can ask your surgery to refer you to another doctor.
+They have access to the services, support groups and treatment options that you need to get better.
+You may be doubting whether you can trust your doctor to keep your problem confidential.
+Good news is most GPs have a confidentiality policy.
+If you’re not feeling it, you can always ask your surgery to refer you to another doctor.

-If you really feel you can’t face your doctor, there are lots of national charities that can help you, like Alcohol Concern, Frank, and Release.
-There will also be local advice centres and group meetings, such as Narcotics Anonymous and Alcoholics Anonymous, who can provide support.
+If you don’t want to face your doctor, there are lots of national charities that can help you, like Alcohol Concern, Frank, and Release.
+There will also be local advice centres and group meetings, such as Narcotics Anonymous and Alcoholics Anonymous, who can offer long-term support.

-But to receive medical help for your addiction, you will need to see a health professional and get a referral.
+But to receive medical help for your substance use, you will need to see a health professional and get a referral.

 What does addiction treatment involve?

+It depends.
 If your body is physically dependent on a substance, then you need to detox it from your system.
-This will be medically assisted so you come off your evil-of-choice in a gradual and safe way.
-Group therapy will follow, as well as individual discussions looking at the reasons behind your addiction.
+This will be medically assisted so you come off that bugger in a safe way.
+Next will be group therapy, as well as individual discussions looking at the reasons behind your addiction.

 If you take a substance at hazardous levels, but your body is not physically dependent on it, you will probably be referred to a psychologist, community health nurse, or Cognitive Behaviour Therapist.
-They can help you look at ways to change your pattern of consumption.
+They can help you come up with ways to change the habits you’ve developed.

 “Addiction help isn’t about a doctor repeatedly telling you, ‘this is bad for you’.
 It’s about working with the person and looking at the pros and cons of using,” says Dr Hill.
 “You weigh up the reasons for staying the same and the reasons for changing, and this is where it gets interesting.
 This is where addicts start seeing light at the end of the tunnel.”